The Etz Chiim Sigilization Technique

 I discovered this type of technique for creating sigils while working on a kabbalistic talisman in 2009.
-Later on as I had tested it, I started to apply it in other designs as well as you can see in the ‘Seals’ section on the personalised planetary seal for Saturn.
+Later on as I had tested it, I started to apply it in other designs as well as you'll see below in the example of the planetary seal for Saturn.

 The basic idea was to generate sigils that follow the repetitive pattern of a circle - rather than a single line format.
 Moreover, the talisman I had been working on was very much related to the Tree of Life (Etz Chiim); therefore it seemed counterintuitive to use a non-kabbalistic method to come up with the sigil. - Here is the result and a brief description on how to apply it yourself.